debops/debops/docs/ansible/roles/debops.slapd/ldap-schema.rst

 ---------------------

-The ``ldapns`` schema provides a set of LDAP objects and attributes that can be used for graular access control to services and hosts that use the LDAP directory.
+The ``ldapns`` schema provides a set of LDAP objects and attributes that can be used for granular access control to services and hosts that use the LDAP directory.
 The ``host`` attribute can be used to define a list of FQDN names, or hostnames to which a given user or application has access.
 The ``authorizedService`` attribute can contain a list of services accessible to an